karanchahal/karanchahal.github.io/_posts/2018-04-15-Go-:-A-Tour-Of-Go.md

 }

 ```

-We can create timeout for the entire conversatoin using a timeAfter outside the for loop.
-Hence, we can define how lon we want the total conversation to carry on for.
+We can create timeout for the entire conversation using a time.After outside the for loop.
+Hence, we can define how long we want the total conversation to carry on for.